bolt-projects/bolt.new/README.md

 # Project
 All changes will still happen in the orginal repo, https://github.com/openaisoftware/bolt.new, until the core is done.
 I belive that we still need somthing simialr to the following commits from bolt.diy and I also included the orginal authors of each that we still need (These will not be striped from bolt.diy but a remake using what we have learned and now that we know where it is going).
+These have also been divided up into 4 seperate updates to keep everything moving and areas that depend on each other out of the way, though more moving around may need done.

 ## Goals:
 1) Our goal is to have a soild core that we can extend from into multiple differnt projects (one being a bolt.diy and the other a vanilia bolt.new experiance, This will mimic the bolt.new current state using open source inspired solutions from bolt.diy.)
 This will give all projects moving forward a cleaner history with updated dependances and a tried and tested core to start from.